by Sumaya Teli in Identity on 4th April, 2022

 We all know how loaded this question is and, if unprepared, answering can be awkward, to say the least.
 Yet, it’s not just young children who might be the ones asking!

 I grew up with a father who never thought periods were shameful and married a man whose family ethos is the same.
-However, there are fully grown adult Muslim men have no idea about menstruation or the rulings of how it affects the spiritual dimensions of the women in their lives.
+However, there are fully grown adult Muslim men who have no idea about menstruation or the rulings of how it affects the spiritual dimensions of the women in their lives.

 For sure, every Ramadan the topic comes up.
 We are already seeing it doing the rounds with our friends and fellow Muslim Mothers asking the same –